Arlington Heights Family Law Firm

 - Parenting Time: To conform to the new co-parenting law, many divorcing couples turn to nontraditional parenting time arrangements.
 In one popular model, the children stay in the same place, and the parents rotate between different residences.

 - Child Support: Illinois is an income share state.
 So, the court considers a number of factors when assessing the child support obligation.
 Judges have limited discretion to deviate from guideline amounts in some cases.

 Most marriage dissolution matters settle out of court.
 These settlements are usually in everyone’s best interest, from both a financial and emotional perspective.

 Modification actions and step-parent adoptions are usually the most common post-divorce proceedings in Cook County.

 Judges may modify any of the above-mentioned areas if circumstances materially and substantially change.
 Special issues often arise with regard to alimony modifications, such as the obligor’s retirement or the obligee’s marriage-like relationship.

 Step-parent adoptions effectively substitute a biological parent with a step-parent.
 Typically, judges waive the social study and expedite these adoptions in other ways as well.
 If the biological parent refuses to voluntarily terminate his or her parental rights, a name change might be a good idea.
 This order does not have the same legal effect, but it does ensure that everyone in the house has the same last name.

 Contact a Dedicated Lawyer

 Arlington Heights families have many different legal needs.
-For a free consultation with an experienced family law attorney in Arlington Heights, contact the Law Offices of Martin A. Delaney III, Ltd. Home and after-hours visits are available.
+For a free consultation with an experienced family law attorney in Arlington Heights, contact Andrea Heckman Law.
+Home and after-hours visits are available.